hashicorp/terraform-azurerm-consul/_docs/package-managers.md

   as that's what many people use for development.

 - **Handles dependencies**.
-These scripts rely on certain dependencies being installed on the system, such as `curl`, `wget`, `jq`, `aws`, and so on.
+These scripts rely on certain dependencies being installed on the system, such as `curl`, `wget`, `jq`, `azure-cli`, and so on.
 We need a way to automatically manage and install these dependencies that works across all major Linux distributions.

 - **Simple package manager installation**: We don't want a package manager that takes a dozen steps to install.